#172274 Posted on 2018-05-29 18:26:51

 Because money on a sim game is so easy to earn many players often find themselves overspending based on their income because they’ll “make more later” and “it’s really easy to make more”.
 The bank has a handy Income, Expenses and Net Profit Calculator, use it to see how your spending habits are doing.
 If you’re always heavily in the red you’re not making much money, try to find places you can cut costs like not buying that pretty art piece, or maybe locking some of your horses to focus on only a few.
 Being down on profits for a while is okay, especially if you’re expanding or investing in future profits, but if it’s constantly in the negative try to improve!

 Most internet games allow you to pay your way if you so desire, EV is no different.
 Of course you’ll still have to put the effort into your horses but if all you’re after is quick easy money and have real life dollars to spare for it buying credits is your best bet.

 Selling credits is now as easy as 1, 2, 3.
 No need to post in the forums and wait agonizingly for transfers to go through worrying you’ve been scammed for the 2 minutes it takes the other party to reply, we’ve got a feature for that.
 Credit Sales is the hassle free way to sell credits, it even has a nifty average price calculator and a way for buyers to grab however many credits they want out of your stack.
 If you want to make good quick money price below market, if you’re in it for the long haul price above market and see how long until the underlings are bought out or raise to match you.
 Flipping credits makes for an easy campout also if you happen to be online for deals, I’ll be annoyed with you, but won’t begrudge your money making.
+Do remember the Code of Conduct and ensure that you do not attempt to control the market.
 It's important to note that credit sales now have a time limit of 1 week, so keep in mind that you will have to relist them if they don't sell in that time frame.